The Comeback Kids

 I was so jealous!
 What did Daryl have that I didn't have?
 He was turning the studio into a madhouse.

 First I couldn't outwit his mother.
 Now her son threatened to steal my entire studio and Pied Piper my students off to a bar somewhere and drink them to death.
-The moment I realized he was sharper than I was, I made a quick move to hire him.
+The moment I realized how much sharper he was than me, I made a quick move to hire him.
+Good move!

-Daryl swiftly proved just creative at teaching western classes.
+Daryl swiftly proved to be just creative at teaching western classes.
 He introduced name tags, Altoids, and Hawaiian shirts to his classes.
-He had theme nights with ties, crazy hats, sunglasses, and red underwear nights.
+He had theme nights with ties, crazy hats, sunglasses, and red underwear.
 The red underwear nights were my favorite.
 The size of his classes grew and grew.
-Inwardly I seethed as I noticed his classes were bigger than mine due to his marvelous sense of humor.
+I could not help but notice his classes were bigger than mine due to his marvelous sense of humor.

 But Daryl saved his cruelest joke for me.
 I would hear his classes roaring with laughter and go see what the heck was going on.
 His classes would bow to me and chant 'Om', the Hindu mantra of reverence for the Master.
 It turned out the reason the classes were laughing is he would tell jokes about me.
 The laughter would of course draw me to his room with curiosity.
 Then he would have his class start that 'Om' crap to get me to leave the room.
 Daryl knew I couldn't stand listening to it.